ljonesdesign/INLS161-2021-spring/docs/12-data-display.md

 Everything on this page will be demonstrated in class and the class recording will be posted later in the afternoon.

-:::tip Links to Required Tasks
-[Value to Categories](https://ils.unc.edu/courses/2021_spring/inls161_001/12b.02.chart01.html)
+:::tip Link to Very Specific Steps for Required Tasks [Value to Categories](https://ils.unc.edu/courses/2021_spring/inls161_001/12b.02.chart01.html)
 :::

+Below is a general overview of what we are doing.

 ## 18-Chart 1 Data: Compare Value to Categories